I believe that most people in the industry know in their gut that hiring a hacker, specifically someone who breaks

 Computers are the same way.
 Just because you can stab (a.k.a. hack) a computer, it doesn't mean you know how to repair it.
 An expert social engineer has no clue as to how to implement an organization-wide awareness program.
 A person who can download an IIS exploit usually has no clue how to patch that problem or fix a SQL vulnerability.

 For some reason though, the general public, and even some people in information security, buy into the myth that hackers are computer geniuses because someone leaves default passwords on critical servers or something similar.
+They can kill computers so they must make a brilliant computer security specialist.
+That just isn't so.

 The mere act of breaking into a computer without permission is a crime.
 It creates risk of damage.
 Even if the hacker tells you everything he did, you still have to assume the worst and reinstall all systems from scratch.
 Also, under California's SB 1386 regulation, enterprises must inform California residents if certain personally identifiable information is compromised while in an unencrypted form.
 That and the resulting effects can cost millions of dollars.